dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ![](2019-05-28-17-18-25.png)

-* Below diagram shows an overall connectivity diagram of the configuration of Edge Transport Node#1 on ESX#1 in ClusterA.
-(Edge Transport Node#2 will be identical)
+* Below diagram depicts the connectivity of Edge Transport Node(s) on ESX#1 in ClusterA.
+(Both Edge#1 and Edge#2 are connected to the virtual switch the same way)

 ![](2019-05-16-21-37-24.png)